 If you've recently embarked on your master's journey, you've likely quickly discovered that the shift from the familiar landscape of undergraduate studies to the uncharted depths of postgraduate research can be quite daunting.
 What is expected of you at this point in your academic career?
 Will your writing style need adjustments?
 And when it comes to the dissertation, will your master's dissertation differ significantly from your undergraduate one?
-In this blog post, we'll explore the key differences between master's and undergraduate dissertations, providing valuable insights into the evolving nature of scholarly exploration at the postgraduate level.
+For students moving from an undergraduate to a master’s programme, understanding the differences between these two types of dissertations is crucial for planning and succeeding in this new academic environment.

 Scope and Depth